zw2497/personal/index.md

 Full-stack Web Application, Cloud Computing
 Columbia, 2018

-* Designed a Q&A platform like Piazza with scalable Microservices Architecture based on AWS Elastic Beanstalk and Lambda
+* Designed a Q&A platform like Piazza with scalable Microservices Architecture

-* Made REST APIs with Swagger and API Gateway for recourses, built automatic Email notification service by AWS SNS and SES, supported Google OAth2, address autocomplete, used Travis-CI and Pytest for continuous integration
+* Made REST APIs , built automatic Email notification service, supported Google OAth2, address autocomplete, used Travis-CI and Pytest

-* Built front end by Bootstrap and React, generated Token using JWT to maintain login status, used Fetch to get data from back end, placed static content on S3 and CloudFront to accelerate distribution
+* Built front end by Bootstrap and React, using JWT to maintain login status, used Fetch to get data from back end, placed static content on S3 and CloudFront to accelerate distribution

 **Linux Kernel Hacking**
 Operating System